Confronting the Darkness: A Personal Reflection on Violence and Inaction in America Today

 My disillusionment began on August 22, when I saw the video of Iryna Zarutska being stabbed to death on a train in Charlotte, North Carolina.
 She was murdered by a violent, repeat offender who should never have been released from prison.
 Many aspects of the video were disturbing, but what enraged me most was the crowd of bystanders, doing nothing.
 I don’t expect unarmed civilians to charge a knife-wielding psychopath (this is, after all, what the Second Amendment exists for), but I was stunned that no one rendered aid, even after the attack.
 For over a minute, she lay there alone.

-To not run from danger and to help others, even strangers, is supposed to be a core American value.
+Not running from danger and helping others, even strangers, is supposed to be a core American value.
 We see this impulse reflected everywhere from neighborhood heroism to our (often messy) foreign policy: we intervene, sometimes uninvited, because we believe standing by in the face of evil is morally indefensible.

 Back in 2021, I visited the Oklahoma City National Memorial and left feeling proud of the Americans of 1995.
-In response to unspeakable evil, more than 10,000 people came together to help.
+In response to unspeakable evil, over 10,000 people united to offer help.
 In 2025, one woman is stabbed in public, and no one even moves.
 Is this really who we’ve become?

 Things only got worse after the Annunciation shooting on August 27.
 It was reported as a “school shooting," a term awful enough on its own, but this wasn’t that.
 These were 20 children, in a chapel, attending Mass when they were gunned down.
 The shooter, whose name I will not dignify, claimed this was a gesture to express his pain.
 As if murdering children could ever be a valid form of protest.
 It was evil.
 Full stop.